phoddie/node-red-mcu/readme.md

 - [X] Convert between JSON String & Object, Always Convert to JSON String, Always Convert to JSON Object
 - [X] Format JSON string

+### File Write
+- [X] Filename from node or message
+- [X] Encoding from node or message
+- [X] Encodings: auto, UTF-8, binary, hex, Base64
+- [X] Actions: append to file, overwrite file, delete file
+- [X] Add newline to each payload
+- [X] Create directory if doesn't exist

+The File Write node is implemented using the Moddable SDK of integration LittleFS.

+### File Read
+- [X] Filename from node or message
+- [X] Encodings: UTF-8, binary, hex, Base64
+- [X] Read full file
+- [X] Stream one line or buffer at a time
+- [X] Report errors to Catch nodes

+The File Read node is implemented using the Moddable SDK of integration LittleFS.

 ### MCU Sensor
 - [X] Retrieve sensor samples from any ECMA-419 Sensor Class Pattern driver
 - [X] Simulated implementation for testing in full Node-RED